2001 Linate Airport runway collision: Accident

-Of the occupants of the MD-87, 54 (46%), mainly in the back of the aircraft, suffered severe burns; their bodies were identified using forensic dentistry or DNA records.
-Those in the front of the aircraft suffered severe blunt trauma.
-All of the occupants of the MD-87 were killed by impact, not fire.
+All occupants of the MD-87 were killed by blunt trauma from the impact with the hangar.
+54 of them, mainly in the back of the aircraft, suffered severe burns, requiring their bodies to be identified using forensic dentistry or DNA records.

 Causes

 The accident occurred less than a month after the September 11 attacks and the day after the U.S. invasion of Afghanistan began, but the Italian government was quick to rule out a terrorist attack as the cause.
 This was subsequently confirmed by the investigations that followed.

 The accident was investigated by the National Agency for the Safety of Flight (ANSV).
 The ANSV's final report was published on 20 January 2004 and concluded that the "immediate cause" of the accident was the incursion of the Cessna aircraft onto the active runway.
 However, the ANSV stopped short of placing the blame entirely on the Cessna pilots, who had become lost in the fog.
-Their report identified a number of deficiencies in the airport layout and procedures.
+Their report identified deficiencies in the airport layout and procedures.